BT contract and billing guide

 If you want to leave BT during your initial 24-month minimum term, you'll be charged an early termination fee.
 How much you'll be charged depends on how long you have left to run on your contract and BT requires 30 days' notice to cancel your contract.

 You're going to have to tell your broadband provider if you're moving home.
-BT asks that you give them at two weeks' notice so they can get things ready at your new place.
+BT asks that you give at two weeks' notice so it can get things ready at your new place.
 The good news is that there's no need to set up a new Direct Debit and you'll be able to continue on your current contract with the same account.
 If you're staying in the same telephone exchange area, you'll probably be able to keep your phone number, too.
+Note that if you decide to change your package at all, you will have to start a new contract with BT.

 Managing your BT account